-Behold, the ideal marketing and sales funnel.
-Symmetrical in form, it’s a model of beauty and efficiency that makes sense of your visitors, leads, opportunities, and closed sales.
-But that’s not what YOUR marketing funnel looks like.
+The ideal marketing and sales funnel is symmetrical in form - a model of efficiency that makes sense of your visitors, leads, opportunities, and customers.

 How to Find Your Marketing and Sales Funnel’s Shape